Enson Inoue: Personal life

 Inoue has a stepson (Erson) and is the brother of Egan Inoue, a mixed martial artist and a two time racquetball World Champion player.
 He was married to the sister of Ultimate Fighting Championship Bantamweight fighter Norifumi Yamamoto.
-He took in and trained Norifumi in mixed martial arts after an incident with the Yakuza.
-Enson has asserted that he is "not Yakuza" but admits to doing business with members of Yakuza.
+He took in and trained Norifumi in mixed martial arts after an incident with the yakuza.
+Enson has asserted that he is "not yakuza" but admits to doing business with members of yakuza.

 In the aftermath of the 2011 Tōhoku earthquake and tsunami, Enson travelled to northeast Japan to directly help the victims.

 In 2020, news broke that the IBJJF had refused to recognize Inoue's official rank as a BJJ black belt, despite him competing at the highest levels of the sport as early as 1999.

 Enson is married to Sarah Jane McCann, who is from New Zealand of Māori descent.

 Legal issues

 In October 2008, Inoue was arrested in Tokyo for marijuana possession and spent 28 days in prison before being released on November 14, 2008.
-He was charged with a two-year suspended sentence with four years probation.
-During his probation period he was not allowed to leave the country.
+He was eventually given a two-year suspended sentence and ordered to serve four years probation.
+During his probation period, he was forbidden from leaving Japan.